Quick Answer

 Is it recognised by employers?

 Yes.
-It is a nationally recognised qualification under the Australian Qualifications Framework (AQF) and accepted by employers across Australia.
+It is a nationally recognised qualification under the Australian Qualifications Framework at AQF Level 4, accepted by employers across all industries in Australia.

-The Certificate IV focuses on operational and mid-level skills.
+The Certificate IV in Business focuses on operational and mid-level business skills.
 The Diploma covers strategy, planning, and higher-level management.
-If you are starting out or building foundational skills, Certificate IV is the right choice.
+If you are starting out or building foundational capability, Certificate IV is the right starting point.

 Are there fee-free options?

-Can I get credit towards a degree later?
+Can I get credit towards a university degree?

 Many universities provide credit or recognition of prior learning for vocational qualifications.
-The amount depends on the institution.
+The amount of credit depends on the institution and degree program.

 References